Murders of Chris Kyle and Chad Littlefield: Trial

 Routh was arraigned February 2, 2013, on two counts of capital murder, and was taken to the Erath County Jail for holding under a $3 million bond.
 His trial was set to begin May 5, 2014, but was delayed to allow more time to comply with DNA testing requirements.
 The trial began on February 11, 2015.

 Routh's attorneys argued that he was insane at the time of the murders.
 Forensic psychologist Randall Price, a witness for the prosecution, suspected Routh was faking schizophrenia.
 He said that Routh actually had paranoid personality disorder exacerbated by drug use.
 He also testified that Routh's psychotic symptoms could be attributed to drug and alcohol abuse.
-Another expert, Dr. Michael Arambula, testified he did not believe Routh was schizophrenic, and was not insane at the time of the murders because he was intoxicated.
+Another expert, Michael Arambula, testified he did not believe Routh was schizophrenic and was not insane at the time of the murders because he was intoxicated.

 On February 24, 2015, Routh was found guilty of murdering Kyle and Littlefield.
-The jury returned the verdict after fewer than three hours of deliberations.
+The jury returned the verdict after less than three hours of deliberations.
 The trial judge, Jason Cashon, immediately sentenced Routh to life in prison with no possibility of parole.
 Routh is imprisoned at the Texas Department of Criminal Justice Ramsey Unit in Brazoria County, Texas.